 - Clutch spacer: When I depressed the pedal, the concertina part of the rubber gaiter was touching and squashing slightly against the outer edge of the hole.
 Rubber chaffing against metal is not good, so I increased the diameter of this hole by about 3 mm.

 - The clutch pedal, when fully depressed, made contact with the inside edge of the clevis.
-This is not an issue because the pedal will never go this far back [when in situ'] as the bulk head will stop this amount of forward movement.
+This is not an issue because the pedal will never go this far back [when in situ'] as the bulkhead will stop this amount of forward movement.

-The cylinder, when spaced, catching on the hole.
+The cylinder gaiter, catching on the hole.

 Brake Switch: To fix the brake switch bracket to the pedal box I drilled and tapped for M5 bolts.
-That's the size of the holes on the bracket so that's what I'll used.
+That's the size of the holes on the bracket so that's what I'll use.
 Practised my tapping skills on a scrap piece of aluminium and I realised that for an M5 screw I needed to drill a 4 mm hole and then tap it with an M5 tap...
 There's probably some 'drill-size/tap-size' reference table somewhere on the internet, but it's easier to do a test piece and get it right in practice.

-In Situ' Test Assembly: With the components dismantled (for the umpteenth time) I mounted the pedal box (with pedals fitted) in the footwell and attempted to bolt the cylinders in place.
+In Situ' Test Assembly: With the components dismantled (for the umpteenth time), I mounted the pedal box (with pedals fitted) in the footwell and attempted to bolt the cylinders in place.
 However, I came across a small but significant issue.

 As I previously mentioned, I used M8s as my 'holding-in-place' bolts for all the cylinders (all the fixing holes on the pedal box are M8 size.)
 However, the clutch cylinder bolt holes are M10 size.
 So, in my humble opinion, if a hole in an important piece of kit is of a particular size, it must be that size for a reason.
 I know there is 'practically' no difference between an M8 and M10 in this case, but I will feel happier using the correct size bolt as defined by the cylinder, rather than the generic pedal box.

 Mounted the three cylinders and screwed their respective plungers into their respective clevis's and adjusting for the required 2 mm gap from the back of the trailing edge of the front of the pedal box.
 Quite fiddly this, but using an inspection lamp and mirror I got there in the end.
 I also made sure no rubber was making contact with anything.
 And I checked to see if the clutch fork was 'catching' (which it wasn't.)
 I also remembered to grease up the bias bar...
-Tightened everything up and tested the pedals' functionality to my my satisfaction, and I am happy.....
+Tightened everything up and tested the pedals' functionality to my satisfaction, and I am happy.....
 What a kerfuffle!